backube/snapscheduler/helm/snapscheduler/README.md

 The schedule for snapshotting is controlled by the `snapshotschedules.snapscheduler.backube` Custom Resource.
 This is a namespaced resource that applies only to the PersistentVolumeClaims in its namespace.
-Below are a few simple examples.
+Below is a simple example.
 See the [usage documentation](https://backube.github.io/snapscheduler/usage.html) for full details.